jidn/python-Makefile/README.md

 ## Targets

 ### env
 Create the virtual environment in `.env` directory within the current directory.
 No stomping on other virtual environments in some global directory.
-Lets keep everything local to make environment debugging easier.
+Let's keep everything local to make environment debugging easier.
 This is also where all the requirements are installed.

 You can specify the python interpreter version by adding python=PYTHON_EXE on the command-line.
 This defaults to the current python interpreter.